UdayGajul/Production-and-Payroll-Management-System-PMS/README.md

 - Additionally, it includes functionality to manage and save salary information for workers.

 This comprehensive set of features is why it is named the Production and Payroll Management System.
+## Handling Date Format Issues

+### Problem Description
+If you encounter any issues while running the code, it might be due to date format discrepancies.
+The application uses a DateEntry widget, and the default date format may not match your system's date format settings.

+### Solution
+To resolve this, you can adjust the date format in the code to match your system's format.
+Follow these steps:

+1. Open your code editor.
+2. Press Ctrl + H to open the search and replace dialog.
+3. Search for the date format string %m/%d/%Y.
+4. Replace it with your system's date format.
+For example, you might replace it with %m-%d-%Y or %d/%m/%Y, etc.

+Rest assured, Gajul Fabrics is currently using this application and is satisfied with its performance.
 ## User Manual

 For detailed information about the User Interface, please refer to the [User Manual](https://1drv.ms/w/s!Av_a63FJVVCMhnnMJoeTqFzmKA3y?e=oY9SB2).